o355/pitop-brightnesskeys/README.md

  # Conclusion
  Thanks to @rricharz for the original code to do shortcuts for the Pi-Top brightness.

  Thanks to the pi-top team for finally making some improvements for open-sourcing their code and allowing the Pi-Top to work on normal Raspbian.
-I do suggest to the team that they should open-source everything pi-top related, and allow their code to work on platforms like Ubuntu MATE for the Pi.
+Having open-source code opens the gate for advanced users tinkering with their Pi-Tops.

  Thanks to @m-roberts for making an issue and addressing some concerns I had.